 The way we use human-in-the-loop is with an observe, learn, and perform model.

 We first observe how people perform the work.
 Then we train our automation to emulate people and perform that work the same way.
 We extract the hardest parts of the work that require human decision-making and make sure those are sent to people.
 In doing so, we’re collecting and labeling data so that the algorithm learns how to complete those tasks autonomously.
 Going forward, when the technology encounters a similar edge case or outlier, it knows how to perform.

 With our Unified Automation, what was originally done by people is now done almost completely by computer.
 However, we make sure that outliers are constantly handled and that we have quality control.
 Our solution consistently and randomly samples cases to make sure, on a daily or even hourly basis, that everything is performing correctly.

 At AKASA, we’ve built a lot of machine learning algorithms to enable this type of high-performing system.
 And we’ve published our work at conferences like the International Conference on Machine Learning, the NLP (Natural Language Processing) Summit, and the Machine Learning for Healthcare Conference.

 This has enabled us to bring automation to an area that’s been traditionally very difficult to automate.
 We believe that data regarding all AI solutions should be made readily available to those interested in such solutions, and we’ll continue to invest in making our data public.

-Meet Byung-Hak Kim Ph.D., AI technology lead at AKASA, and learn about the research he’s undertaking in this People of AKASA spotlight.
+Meet Byung-Hak Kim Ph.D., AI technology lead at AKASA, and learn about his research.

 When looking at automation solutions, it’s imperative that organizations understand the complexity of their tasks and the solutions that can meet them.
 As with all technology, the standards of the past hold value and have helped all of us get to where we are today.